jieyingz56/ECE550/README.md

 My Mux_16bit_2to1 is designed to construct a 16-bit 2-to-1 multiplexer.
 When s is 0, the output is a, and when s is 1, the output is b.

 # alu
 Within the ALU, the Flip function is invoked to obtain the two's complement of data_operandB, referred to as 'flipped_b.'
 Subsequently, based on the least significant bit of ctrl_ALUopcode, addition or subtraction is determined.
 For addition, if c_in=0, and b=data_operandB.
 For subtraction, c_in=1, and b=flipped_b.
 The operation is then carried out using the carry-select adder.

+Add bitwise, it control by the ctrl_ALUopcode's last input signal. when input is 0, use and_out, when input is 1, use or_out.

+Add Logical left-shift and Arithmetic right-shift on data_operandA.

 isNotEqual: Using subtraction to determine whether data_operandA and data_operandB are equal.
 If the result is not equal to 0, it means data_operandA is not equal to data_operandB.
 Use an OR gate to evaluate each bit of the result of data_operandA - data_operandB, and the output is res.
 Then, use res for ternary evaluation to determine if data_operandA and data_operandB are equal.
 If, in the OR gate, every bit is 0, the res output is 0, indicating that data_operandA is equal to data_operandB.
 If there is a 1 in any bit inside the OR gate, the res output is 1, indicating that data_operandA and data_operandB are not equal.